-Find out about different varieties of figs and how to use them.
+Find out which figs and best for flavour and how to cook with them.

 Figs have incredible flavour and can be eaten either raw or dried, popular as a snack on their own, in salads, as a garnish, or for jams.
 They have a slightly chewy skin, and a sweet juicy pulp with tiny crunchy seeds.